• Empowering California

 California must care for its most vulnerable residents, including the elderly, veterans, people with disabilities, and survivors of domestic violence.
 I will:

-- Support Mothers and Children: I will advocate for affordable childcare, paid family leave, and access to healthcare so that mothers and children can thrive.
+• Support Mothers and Children: I will advocate for child support enforcement so that mothers and children can thrive.
 Every child deserves a safe, nurturing environment, and every mother deserves the support to care for her children without the burden of financial stress.

 California is a state that honors and supports its most vulnerable.